-What is the Accelerated Five-Year Program?
+What is the Accelerated Graduate Program?

-The Art History accelerated program offers high-achieving students the opportunity to complete both the Bachelor of Arts and Master of Arts in Art History degrees in 5 years.
+The Art History accelerated graduate program offers high-achieving students the opportunity to complete both the Bachelor of Arts and Master of Arts in Art History degrees in 5 years.
 Normally, a BA plus an MA degree would take six years or more.
-Students in the accelerated program can save one year of time and tuition costs.
+Students in the accelerated graduate program can save one year of time and tuition costs.

-The 5-year accelerated program consists of 3 years of undergraduate study and 2 years of graduate study.
+The 5-year accelerated graduate program consists of 3 years of undergraduate study and 2 years of graduate study.
 To successfully complete both programs in five years, students must map out a clear plan early – no later than the second semester of freshman year.

 What can I do with this degree?